Eyantra698Sumanto/VSDOpen_PLL_Tutorial/Readme.md

 ```

 # eSim
-Install eSim and foolow steps from here:
+Install eSim and follow steps from here:
 https://esim.fossee.in/downloads

 # Magic